Waldemar Pawlak: Second Premiership

-The Polish People's Party and the social democratic, post-communist Democratic Left Alliance (SLD) won the 1993 election in a landslide, holding a super-majority and the support of the socialist-agrarian government, with Pawlak as Prime Minister again.

-Józef Oleksy of the SLD became Sejm Marshal, while SLD leader Aleksander Kwaśniewski remained a Sejm Member without portfolio.
+The Polish People's Party and the social democratic, post-communist Democratic Left Alliance (SLD) won the 1993 election in a landslide, holding a super-majority and the support of the socialist-agrarian government, with Pawlak as prime minister again.
+Although Pawlaks cabinet included Józef Oleksy of the SLD as Sejm Marshal, influential SLD leader Aleksander Kwaśniewski remained a Sejm Member without any special appointments.

-Prime Minister Pawlak and Kwaśniewski soon found themselves at bitter political odds.
+Following this slight, Prime Minister Pawlak and Kwaśniewski soon found themselves at bitter political odds.
 Kwaśniewski reportedly had an ambition to become "Prime Minister de facto", while Pawlak wanted to retain the power of his office.
 Both leaders used their parties to fight for power.

 Pawlak was initially in an informal alliance with President Wałęsa against the SLD.
 However, their good political relations soon dissipated.